dagda1/blog/source/_posts/2011-09-18-creating-gradients-with-compass-and-sass.markdown

   background-color: $header-bg
   @include background-image(image-url('noise.png'), linear-gradient(darken($header-bg, 20), $header-bg, lighten($header-bg, 11)))
 {% endcodeblock %}
-I am using the **background-image** mixin to generate the linear-gradient as prescribed in the latest <a href="http://compass-style.org/CHANGELOG/" target="_blank">compass docs changelog</a> which states:
+I am using the **background-image** mixin to generate the linear-gradient as recommended in the latest <a href="http://compass-style.org/CHANGELOG/" target="_blank">compass docs changelog</a> which states:
 {% blockquote %}
 The linear-gradient and radial-gradient mixins have been deprecated.
 Instead use the background-image mixin and pass it a gradient function.
 The deprecation warning will print out the correct call for you to use.
 {% endblockquote %}